18 Bird Names That Start With M

 4. Madeira Firecrest

-The fourth on my list of bird names that start with M is the Madeira Firecrest, a small passerine bird measuring 12 cm in length and weighing 8 grams.
+The fourth on my list of bird names starting with M is the Madeira Firecrest, a small passerine bird measuring 12 cm long and weighing 8 grams.

 It is endemic to the island of Madeira, Portugal.
 The male has a shiny green head, chestnut wings and tail, and white underparts.